Audience: Everyone

 • Is only available in Adobe Reader or Acrobat.

-Read document-level audit trail for instructions on how to access it.
+Read Document-level audit trail for step-by-step instructions on how to access it.

 Was this article helpful?